fablabbcn/smartcitizen-docs/docs/Smart Citizen Kit.md

 ![](https://i.imgur.com/NhSNXJ8.png)

+!!! info "Detailed guide"
+    Have a look [at this guide](/Guides/getting started/Onboarding Sensors/) for a step-by-step installation.

 After the configuration process, data will be available on the SmartCitizen platform.
-You can explore the data there or download it using the `CSV Download` option (guide [here](/Guides/getting started/Downloading the Data/))
+You can explore the data there or download it using the `CSV Download` option (you can check a more detailed guide [here](/Guides/getting started/Downloading the Data/))

 ![](https://i.imgur.com/5NlWx6O.jpg)